Growing up in California, home of the "Artichoke Capital of the World", I have developed a deep and abiding love for that noble thistle.

 Think of artichoke leaves as the petals of a flower (which indeed they are).
 Choose artichokes where the leaves haven't opened much.
 If they've begun to open, the artichoke is probably not as fresh and good as one where the leaves are still closed and tight.

-- 3 large globe artichokes (or 4 Roman artichokes)
+3 large globe artichokes (or 4 Roman artichokes)

-- 1 large onion, cut in half and thinly sliced cross-wise
+1 large onion, cut in half and thinly sliced cross-wise

-- 2 1/2 Tbsp olive oil
+2 1/2 tablespoons extra virgin olive oil

-- 1/2 teaspoon Kosher salt
+1/2 teaspoon kosher salt

-- 1 Tbsp sugar
+1 tablespoon sugar

-- 3 Tbsp white vinegar
+3 tablespoons white vinegar

-- Lemon for the acidulated water
+Lemon for acidulated water

 Prepare a large bowl of water, squeeze half a lemon into the water.
 Working with the artichokes one at a time, pull off the outer leaves of the artichoke until they easily snap off.

 Use a paring knife to cut around the edge of the artichoke, removing any green parts.
 Angle the knife toward the center of the artichoke while you do this so the result is more cone-shaped.

 Cut the artichoke into quarters, and cut each quarter into 3 or 4 slices.
 Place in the acidified water.

-2 Heat olive oil in a 3 to 4 quart, thick-bottomed pot on medium heat.
+Heat olive oil in a 3 to 4 quart, thick-bottomed pot on medium heat.
 Add the sliced onions and artichoke hearts.
 Toss to coat with the olive oil.

 Cook on medium low to low heat for 40 minutes or so, stirring occasionally, until the artichokes are completely cooked through and tender, and the onions are caramelized.